pshriwise/double-down/docs/methodology/introduction.rst

 the set of BVH nodes with positive ray-box intersections in single precision contains the set of nodes with positive intersection checks in double precision.
-To ensure that this is true, single precision bounding boxes are extended by some value :math:\epsilon.
+To ensure that this is true, single precision bounding boxes are extended by some value :math:`\epsilon`.
 The artificial expansion of these boxes is kept to a minimum, only set large enough to maintain robustness in the kernel, to avoid increasing the overlap of sibling bounding boxes and superfluous intersection checks --- a known issue that can degrade the performance of BVH traversal.
+Verification of this approach can be found in shriwise_2018_ans_.

 .. _shriwise_2015_ans: https://epubs.ans.org/?a=37943
 .. _shriwise_2018_ans: https://epubs.ans.org/?a=44301